 With a beach that stretches over half a mile, this is a great place to hit the water.
 Because it faces the East, the waters in this area are generally well protected against the winds and tides, so you’ll not have to wait long to get good conditions.

-If you want to take in some sights while you’re there, Pentewan village at the north end of Pentewan Sands is a great place to visit and have a look around.
+There’s a slipway, a café, toilets, and car parking here.
+If you want to take in some sights while you’re there, Pentewan Village at the north end of Pentewan Sands is a great place to visit and have a look around.

 Southwold Pier, Suffolk

-Southwold Pier is one of Suffolk’s most popular tourist resorts, with good reason.
-The beach itself has won several Blue Flag awards over the years, and it has a promenade that leads you nicely into the town.
+With good reason, Southwold Pier is one of Suffolk’s most popular tourist resorts.
+The beach has won several Blue Flag awards over the years, and it has a promenade leading you nicely into the town.

 Related